cofresilab/cofresilab.github.io/directions.md

 image:
 ---

-Our lab is located in the [Melvin H. Marx Building](https://map.missouri.edu/?bldg=37011), off Mizzou’s main campus.
+Our lab is located in the [Melvin H. Marx Building](https://map.missouri.edu/?bldg=37011).
 The building is locked at all times.
-Please call or text us at 573-544-0192 to let us know you are here, and we will unlock the door.
+Please call or text us at 573-544-0192 so we can come open the door for you.

 ### Address